We work in two-week sprints. While each cell has its own board, backlog and sprint, they are all held in sync on their

 - We use a fibonacci scale for story points (please see task workflows for more detail on story points for different types of tasks).

 - If anything about the task or the acceptance criteria is unclear, post a question as a comment on the task and try to work with the epic owner (or the reporter if there is no epic owner) to get it answered before the start of the upcoming sprint.
-Note that during the asynchronous refinement sessions, any comments/questions posted in the estimation session will be lost once the refinement session ends, so it's preferable to post questions on the tickets themselves.
+Note that during the asynchronous estimation sessions, any comments/questions posted in the estimation session will be lost once the estimation session ends, so it's preferable to post questions on the tickets themselves.

 - If the ticket replaces another ticket already in the sprint, or is split out from one: explicitly reference the ticket being replaced or split out from in the task description, and ping the sprint planning manager for confirmation.